tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 Pump, each user has a `webfinger <http://code.google.com/p/webfinger/>`_ address.
 It looks pretty similar, but it's meant for the web.
 For the sake of this tutorial, you don't need to know how webfinger works;
-the PyPump API will handle that for you.
+the PyPump will handle that for you.

 Each user has two main feeds that are used for communication.
 In the Pump API docs' own wording: